 During the Christmas season the Amsterdam Light Festival is also held.
 Illuminated artworks and installations are dotted around the canals of the city from the 29th November – 20th January.
 You can go on self-guided walking tours through the city at night to spot them, or a very romantic Light Festival canal cruise!

-Christmas Events in the Netherlands: Archeon Midwinter Fair
+Christmas events in the Netherlands: Archeon

 The Midwinter Fair features music and shows (such as sword-fighting!) as well as an indoor Fantasy Market.
 While not exactly a Christmas themed event there are definitely Christmassy aspects to the Midwinter Fair, and it might be a good event for you if you’re feeling a bit over all the Christmas events but still want to be entertained and have some yummy food and drink!

-Christmas Events in the Netherlands: Dickens Festival
+Christmas events in the Netherlands: Deventer

 This is one of the most loved Christmas events in the Netherlands!
 Every year the historic Bergkwartier of Deventer is transformed for two days into a real-life scene from a Charles Dickens novel.

 Everywhere you can see traditional 19th century Christmas decorations and more than 950 characters from Dickens’ novels are brought to life around you.
 From wealthy lords and ladies to pickpockets, you will feel like you have stepped into the events of “A Christmas Carol” or “Oliver Twist”.

-Christmas Market in Dordrecht
+Christmas events in the Netherlands: Dordrecht

-If you’re in Dordrecht between the 14th and 16th of December you can also visit one of the largest Christmas markets in the country.
+If you’re in Dordrecht you can visit one of the largest Christmas markets in the country.
 Dordrecht Christmas market features hundreds of stalls, multiple stages for live music performances, a Christmas circus on one street, Christmas theatre in the Grote Kerk garden and a living nativity scene in the garden as well!

 The Netherland’s answer to Disneyland, Efteling is a magical place all year round; but during winter they like to kick it up a notch.
 There’s an indoor skating rink, a cross-country skiing track for children, bonfires, mulled wine and hot chocolate.
 They even do special accommodation packages if you’d like to stay in one of their fairy-tale themed rooms over Christmas with unlimited access to the park and a Christmas feast!

-Christmas Events in the Netherlands: Gouda by Candlelight
+Christmas events in the Netherlands: Gouda